 Allow me to make a brief parenthesis on mangroves

 - Extended along much of the province’s coastline, they demonstrated their importance during the 2004 tsunami by protecting it from the worst consequences.
 In fact, since then the locals have become aware of the important role of mangroves, there are always many signs in the region to discourage villagers from clearing mangroves and they are respected.
-However, there are still shrimp farms that, despite these warnings, make some inroad into the back mangrove swamp.
+However, there are still shrimp farms that, despite these warnings, make some inroads into the back mangrove swamp.

 In the evening, we went to taste the inevitable Satun roti.
 In Thailand, is similar to the flatbread of India maida paratha known in Indonesia as roti Maryam, roti canai in Malaysia, and in Singapore as roti prata.
 It is usually served as a snack topped with white sugar, bananas, and condensed milk, and sugar, gourmands add chocolate to it.
 They are also served with curry in the South, the most popular is called “mataba” stuffed with curry meat and vegetables.
 In Satun, there are restaurants that only serve roti and are very popular at dinner time.
 A banana roti (Without condensed milk) with a good coffee or hot chocolate is my favorite for breakfast.

 Thung Wa Geopark

-A Good night sleep and after a hearty breakfast at home we left to visit the Le Stegodon Sea Cave located in Thung Wa District, about an hour drive from Satun.
+A good night’s sleep and after a hearty breakfast at home we left to visit the Le Stegodon Sea Cave located in Thung Wa District, about an hour drive from Satun.
 For a weekday to my great surprise, there were fifteen Thai visitors some from Bangkok and the Northeast, which shows the impact since UNESCO declared Satun Geopark a geological park in April 2018, the first in Thailand.
 The tour is organized and begins with the small museum managed by the community, a film recounting the history of the fossils that have been found in the area and the prosperous past of Thung Wa.
-In old days its port was popular among traders with ships plying between Penang and Satun and was known as Little Penang.
+In the old days its port was popular among traders with ships plying between Penang and Satun and was known as Little Penang.
 The geopark cover 4 areas, Thung Wa, Manang, La Ngu, and parts of Satun city.

 Tam Le Stegodon Cave